 There is no account taken of why the marriage has broken down, only that it has broken down irretrievably.

-To achieve this you must:
+To show the Court that this has occurred, you must:

 - There is no reasonable likelihood of reconciling.